Aviation Management, Air Traffic Control

 Air Traffic Controllers provide separation services to aircraft operating in the National Airspace System to expedite and maintain a safe and orderly flow of air traffic.
 Because controllers have an enormous responsibility to protect the lives and property of U.S. citizens, the air traffic control profession is often regarded as one of the most stressful jobs in the world.
 Potential students should be focused, able to perform multiple tasks simultaneously, and have good math and logic skills.
 Candidates must also have school or work records that illustrate good conduct, personal responsibility, professionalism, and effective communication skills.

-Hampton University offers two options for potential candidates; Bachelor of Science degree in Aviation Management, Air Traffic Control as well as the online program leading to the Associate of Science degree in Aviation Management, Air Traffic Control.
+Hampton University offers two options for potential candidates; Bachelor of Science (B.S.) degree in Aviation Management, Air Traffic Control as well as the online program leading to the Associate of Science degree in Aviation Management, Air Traffic Control.
 Hampton is the only HBCU to be an approved FAA ATC-Collegiate Training Initiative program.
 Majors learn Air Traffic Control (ATC) principles and procedures in simulated tower and radar environments.
-In addition, graduates who earn a Bachelor of Science in Aviation Management position themselves for management positions within the FAA.
+In addition, graduates who earn a B.S. degree in Aviation Management position themselves for management positions within the FAA.

 The goal of the Aviation Management, Air Traffic Control degree program is to prepare students for the employment as Air Traffic Control Specialists and similar careers fields that will benefit aviation and the transportation industry as a whole.
 This program is an approved Federal Aviation Administration (FAA) Air Traffic-Collegiate Training Initiative (CTI) program.
 In addition, the program will stimulate program excellence and self-improvement, maintain uniform educational quality with industry standards, and increase the credibility, integrity, and acceptance of collegiate aviation programs among industry, government, and the public-at-large.
 Students will demonstrate leadership capabilities and high moral values.
 The Hampton University Aviation program is and will remain accredited by the Aviation Accreditation Board International (AABI).